Updated on 23rd August, 2023 by Martin Astley

 Is Low Boiler Pressure Dangerous

-Low boiler pressure is rarely a cause for concern, but if you have any doubts, you should always seek the counsel of a licensed Gas Safe Engineer.
-Low boiler pressure typically indicates that water cannot be circulated throughout your system or provided to your faucets and showers.
-As a result, the boiler will normally shut down and display an error code to notify you that there is a problem causing low pressure.
+Low boiler pressure is rarely a cause for concern.
+But if you have any doubts, you should always seek the counsel of a licensed Gas Safe Engineer.
+Low boiler pressure indicates that water cannot be circulated throughout your system or provided to your faucets and showers.
+As a result, the boiler will typically shut down and display an error code to notify you that a problem is causing low pressure.

 Any boiler, even the most ‘popular’ brands, can experience pressure loss.
 The most prevalent ones are listed below (with error codes).